sjbylo/container-workshop/04-share-your-container-image/README.md

 Now create a new repository using the Quay web console:

 1. Go to https://quay.io/repository/
-1. Click on "+ Create New Repository" and name it "flask-vote-app"
+1. Click on "+ Create New Repository" and name it "flask-vote-app" (or a different name if this already exists).
-1. fill in the form, remember to set "Public" access
+1. Fill in the form, remember to set "Public" access
-1. choose "Link to a GitHub Repository Push"
+1. Choose "Link to a GitHub Repository Push"
 1. Click on "Create public repository"
     1. Note "You will be redirected to authorize for GitHub Repository Push once the repository has been created"